-CBP to enhance, or address capability gaps in b der security operations and urgent mission need and assess potential outcomes, to include any need tive consequences, of the introduction of emerging advanced technologies with respect to which do mented capability gaps in border security operation are yet to be determined.
-(2) OPERATING PROCEDURES, PLANNING, ST. 4 and assess potential outcomes, to include any ne 5 tive consequences, of the introduction of emerging 6 advanced technologies with respect to which do 7 mented capability gaps in border security operation 8 are yet to be determined.
-9 (2) OPERATING PROCEDURES, PLANNING, ST. 5 tive consequences, of the introduction of emerging 6 advanced technologies with respect to which do 7 mented capability gaps in border security operation 8 are yet to be determined.
-9 (2) OPERATING PROCEDURES, PLANNING, ST. advanced technologies with respect to which do mented capability gaps in border security operation are yet to be determined.
-(2) OPERATING PROCEDURES, PLANNING, ST. 7 mented capability gaps in border security operation 8 are yet to be determined.
-9 (2) OPERATING PROCEDURES, PLANNING, ST. 8 are yet to be determined.
-9 (2) OPERATING PROCEDURES, PLANNING, ST. 9 (2) Operating procedures, planning, st 10 TEGIC GOALS.-The Commissioner of CBP shall 11 quire each team maintained pursuant to paragra 12 (1) to establish the following: 13 (A) Operating procedures that inclu- 14 specificity regarding roles and responsibility 15 within each such team and with respect to 1 16 partment of Homeland Security and non-F 17 eral partners, and protocols for entering i 18 agreements to rapidly transition such te 19 nologies to existing or new programs of rec 20 to carry out the purposes specified in subsect 21 (a).
-22 (B) Planning and strategic goals for each of the strategic goals and strategic goals for each of the strategic goals and strategic goals for each of the strategic goals and strategic goals for each of the strategic goals and strategic goals for each of the strategic goals and strategic goals for each of the strategic goals and strategic goals for each of the strategic goals and strategic goals for each of the strategic goals for each of th 23 such team that includes projected costs, ti frames, metrics, and key performance parameters relating to the achievement of identified strategic goals, including a metric to measure the rate at which technologies described in sub section (a) are transitioned to existing or new programs of record in accordance with subpara graph (A)
+1 erwise emerging or advanced that may be used by 2 CBP to enhance, or address capability gaps in, bor- 3 der security operations and urgent mission needs, 4 and assess potential outcomes, including any nega- 5 tive consequences, of the introduction of emerging or 6 advanced technologies with respect to which docu- 7 mented capability gaps in border security operations 8 are yet to be determined.
+9 (2) Operating procedures, planning, stra- 10 TEGIC GOALS.-The Commissioner of CBP shall re- 11 quire each team maintained pursuant to paragraph 12 (1) to establish the following: 13 (A) Operating procedures that include 14 specificity regarding roles and responsibilities 15 within each such team and with respect to De- 16 partment of Homeland Security and non-Fed- 17 eral partners, and protocols for entering into 18 agreements to rapidly transition such tech- 19 nologies to existing or new programs of record 20 to carry out the purposes specified in subsection 21 (a).
+22 (B) Planning and strategic goals for each 23 such team that includes projected costs, time frames, metrics, and key performance parameters relating to the achievement of identified strategic goals, including a metric to measure the rate at which technologies described in sub section (a) are transitioned to existing or new programs of record in accordance with subpara graph (A)

-6 (3) REPORTING.-Not later than 180 days after 7 the date of the enactment of this Act and annually 8 thereafter, the Commissioner of CBP shall submit to 9 the Committee on Homeland Security of the House 10 of Representatives and the Committee on Homeland 11 Security and Governmental Affairs of the Senate in-12 formation relating to the activities CBP Innovation 13 Teams, including information regarding the fol-14 lowing:
+6 (3) REPORTING.-Not later than 180 days after 7 the date of the enactment of this Act and annually 8 thereafter, the Commissioner of CBP shall submit to 9 the Committee on Homeland Security of the House 10 of Representatives and the Committee on Homeland 11 Security and Governmental Affairs of the Senate in-12 formation relating to the activities of CBP Innova-13 tion Teams, including information regarding the fol-14 lowing: